-Available Reserved Upper-Level Undergraduate Courses Former Numbers Numbers Appropriate for upper-level undergraduate students, Number 3001-3899 3900-3999 builds on knowledge or skills from 1000- and 2000- S level courses and generally includes them as 0300-0399 prerequisites.
+Available Numbers 3001-3899 Reserved Numbers 3900-3999 Upper-Level Undergraduate Courses Appropriate for upper-level undergraduate students, builds on knowledge or skills from 1000- and 2000-level courses and generally includes them as prerequisites.
 Begins to prepare students for employment in their field or for graduate-level studies.
-Available Reserved Advanced Undergraduate Courses Numbers Numbers Advanced upper-level undergraduate courses, 4001-4899 4900-4999 including senior seminars and capstones, advanced independent study courses, and honors thesis work, and may have prerequisite 3000-level coursework.
+Former Number s 0300-0399 Available Reserved Advanced Undergraduate Courses Numbers 4001-4899 Numbers 4900-4999 Advanced upper-level undergraduate courses, including senior seminars and capstones, advanced independent study courses, and honors thesis work, and may have prerequisite 3000-level coursework.
 These courses are generally restricted to students with senior standing and provide a bridge between advanced undergraduate and early graduate work or employment in their field.
 May be reserved for future use.
-Available Reserved Introductory Graduate Level Courses Former Numbers Numbers Primarily for entry-level graduate students and may be Numbers 5001-5899 5900-5999 taken by qualified undergraduate students in their 0400-0499 last year of an undergraduate degree program.
-Available Reserved Advanced Graduate Level Courses Former Numbers Numbers These courses are for advanced master's degree Numbers 6001-6899 6900-6999 candidates.
-They are restricted to graduate students 0500-0599 only.
-Available Reserved Primarily for professional doctoral students.
-Qualified Former Numbers Numbers master's degree candidates may enroll provided they Numbers 7001-7899 7900-7999 have the requisite foundational knowledge and have 0600- obtained permission from the program offering the 0699 5 course.
-Available Reserved Reserved for Future Use Numbers Numbers 8001-8899 8900-8999 Available Reserved Reserved for Future Use Numbers Numbers 9001-9899 9900-9999
+Available Reserved Introductory Graduate Level Courses Former Numbers 5001-5899 Numbers 5900-5999 Primarily for entry-level graduate students and may be taken by qualified undergraduate students in their last year of an undergraduate degree program.
+Numbers 0400-0499 Available Reserved Advanced Graduate Level Courses Former Numbers Numbers These courses are for advanced master's degree Numbers 6001-6899 6900-6999 candidates.
+They are restricted to graduate students only.
+0500-0599 Available Reserved Primarily for professional doctoral students.
+Qualified Former Numbers Numbers master's degree candidates may enroll provided they Numbers 7001-7899 7900-7999 have the requisite foundational knowledge and have 0600- obtained permission from the program offering the course.
+0699 Available Reserved Reserved for Future Use Numbers Numbers 8001-8899 8900-8999 Available Reserved Reserved for Future Use Numbers Numbers 9001-9899 9900-9999

-Sunset Policy for removing courses from the catalog, and timetable for re-approval: If a course has not been taught for four consecutive calendar years, it will be removed from the catalog(s) in which it has been listed unless an individual department or school requests a waiver in writing from the appropriate curriculum committee of the appropriate school(s) and the department or school announces that the course will be offered within the next calendar year.
+Sunset Policy for removing courses from the catalog, and timetable for re-approval:

+If a course has not been taught for four consecutive calendar years, it will be removed from the catalog(s) in which it has been listed unless an individual department or school requests a waiver in writing from the appropriate curriculum committee of the appropriate school(s) and the department or school announces that the course will be offered within the next calendar year.

 A course that has been removed from the catalog may be listed in the catalog for an upcoming academic year without undergoing any curricular review provided that the course will be offered during that academic year and the course has not been out of the catalog for more than two years.